advance2112/blog/_posts/2025-08-17-Crumbania-and-pju.md

 Tuesday I spent doing some more polish, like fixing the particle lag by changing them from GPUParticles to CPUParticles (something to do with the Compatibility renderer not liking GPUParticles), fixing some bugs, adding a tutorial and an options menu.
 By the end of Tuesday, I pretty much knew that the idea of this game being a "weekend game" had long since been thrown out the window.
 But holy shit...
 I was having SO much fun making this game.
 Even the tedious stuff, like menus and UI, I was having a blast doing.

 So I kept going.
 Wednesday, I added a couple of small things, but then I got started on finally solving the performance issues I was seeing.
 Specifically, I had taken what I call the "naïve" approach to many of the objects in the game.
 The enemies, player, weapons, crumbs, and the player's "magnet area", are all controlled by an Area2D with a CollisionShape2D.
-Then they check for either what areas they overlap them or when something enters their area, and all is good.
+Then they check for either what areas overlap them or when something enters their area, and all is good.
 I call it naïve not because it's bad, but rather because it is the first approach most people think of.
 And 90% of the time, the naïve approach is the correct approach, since it's all you need.
 But this game falls in that other 10%, since there are hundreds of enemies on screen and tens of thousands of crumbs in play.

 So how did I get around this?
 After spending Wednesday and Thursday on it, I can tell you exactly how: [MultimeshInstance2D](https://docs.godotengine.org/en/stable/classes/class_multimeshinstance2d.html).
 I used these [two](https://www.youtube.com/watch?v=DwMoEdAhtYQ) [tutorials](https://www.youtube.com/watch?v=kKK4yWs3eh4) to stumble my way into something that works reasonably well.
 I even wrote my first (very simple) shader to make this work, adapting it from both of the shaders shown in the tutorials.
 The shader simply cuts a sprite out of a sprite sheet based on instance data.